ian0549/CRISP_DM-on-AIRBNB-Data/README.md

 From the histogram of showing property type and number of reviews, House and Apartment are what most people are intereste in.

-**What are the top 10 characteristics of listing that influence the price of listings?**
+**What are the characteristics of listing that influence the price of listings?**

 From the statistical inference of the model,property types with Boat,Dorm,Loft, and Treehouse greatly influenced the price of listings.
 Again, Shared room type had a high price tag than Prive room.
 Then, Doorman and Washer amenities really spiked the prices of listings.
 We also saw that higher number of bedrroms increase prices of listings